ansible/ansible-rulebook/demos/sensu-kafka-demo/instructions.md

 ```

 If you come back to the sensu UI you will see our entity in red state.
-If you see the output of the ansible-events pod you will see that ansible-events has received the event,
+If you see the output of the ansible-rulebook pod you will see that ansible-rulebook has received the event,
 matches the outage condition and as a consecuence has executed a playbook to fix our web application.

 After some seconds you will see that our web application is up and running again: